 Please note the visa procedures and requirements may change at any time.
-These changes are often made by the relevant embassy or consulate, Wendy Wu Tours acts as a third party and has no influence on the process of a visa.
-Your travel consultant will inform you if any changes are applicable prior to your departure.
+These changes are often made by the relevant embassy or consulate; Wendy Wu Tours acts as a third party and has no influence on the process of a visa.